dmcshehan/dmcsheha/readme.md

 ## Hey there! 👋 I'm Shehan (he/him)

-<p>I'm a front-end web engineer based in the UAE 🇦🇪.
-I absolutely love what I do because I get to take my ideas and bring them to life with beautiful interfaces.
-I'm a stickler for user experience, making sure the architecture is sound, and ensuring my code is top-notch.</p>
+I'm a front-end web engineer based in Dubai, UAE 🇦🇪.
+I love creating beautiful interfaces with great user experience.
+I'm a fast learner, a perfectionist, and a team player.
+I believe in agile development and clean code.

-<p>I'm a fast learner and always up for trying out new technologies.
-I've got a good balance between being a perfectionist and being practical, which helps me get things done efficiently.
-I believe in working together as a team, following agile development methods, and writing clean code.
-I'm never satisfied with the status quo and I'm always looking for ways to improve.
-And if that means thinking outside the box, I'm all for it!</p>

-In my free time, I enjoy family & friends, live music and exploring new places :)
+Outside of work, I enjoy spending time with family and friends 👨‍👩‍👦, listening to live music 🎧, and exploring new places 🏝️.

 <a href="https://www.linkedin.com/in/dmcshehan" target="_blank">